catboxteam/ctbxserver/README.md

 </div>

 > **Warning**
-> This is a warning
+> If you are going to use servers for public access, please dont, the project is unfinished and has a lot of vulns that can lead to data leaks